boldreports/bold-reports-terraform-scripts/azure-aks/README.md

 ```
 ![terraform apply](./images/apply.gif)

-After seeing the following message, you can access Bold BI in your browser:
+After seeing the following message, you can access Bold Reports in your browser:

 ![URL](./images/url.png)

 Please wait until the startup process completes and avoid opening the URL in multiple tabs.
 The initial startup may take some time.
-Once the startup configuration is complete, Bold BI will be ready for use.
+Once the startup configuration is complete, Bold Reports will be ready for use.

 ![terraform apply](./images/boldreports.gif)